rust-lang/book/src/ch15-03-drop.md

 placing cleanup code everywhere in a program that an instance of a particular type is finished with—you still won’t leak resources!

-Specify the code to run when a value goes out of scope by implementing the `Drop` trait.
+You specify the code to run when a value goes out of scope by implementing the `Drop` trait.
 The `Drop` trait requires you to implement one method named `drop` that takes a mutable reference to `self`.
 To see when Rust calls `drop`, let’s implement `drop` with `println!` statements for now.

-Listing 15-14 shows a `CustomSmartPointer` struct whose only custom functionality is that it will print `Dropping CustomSmartPointer!` when the instance goes out of scope.
-This example demonstrates when Rust runs the `drop` function.
+Listing 15-14 shows a `CustomSmartPointer` struct whose only custom functionality is that it will print `Dropping CustomSmartPointer!` when the instance goes out of scope, to show when Rust runs the `drop` function.

 <span class="filename">Filename: src/main.rs</span>